Kentucky Mule

 What is a Kentucky Mule?

-I didn’t invent this recipe; it’s been around for quite some time.
-It’s a variation on the classic Moscow Mule, which is made with vodka.
-A Kentucky Mule follows the same recipe except bourbon is used in place of vodka.
+First of all, I didn’t invent this recipe; it’s been around for quite some time.
+That being said, a Kentucky Mule is a variation on the classic Moscow Mule.

 As with any mule, the resulting cocktail is fresh, bright, and flavorful.
 And it’s easy to drink.
 Unless you don’t like ginger, I think you’ll enjoy this cocktail.